reneegrinnell/GroupProject1-JAMR/README.md

 ## JAMR: a collaborative audiovisual experience
 JAMR is a collaborative music-making application.
 It makes use of Firebase, and the Web Audio (via tone.js) and Bandsintown APIs.
-Users operate the one-octave, chromatic virtual piano keyboard from the QWERTY row of their computer keyboard.
+Users operate the three-octave, chromatic virtual piano keyboard from the home, QWERTY, and number rows of their computer keyboard.
 [Check it out here](https://reneegrinnell.github.io/GroupProject1/)!

 ### Technologies Used
 * HTML